Teradata/python-driver/README.md

 [AGKRInsertSelect.py](https://github.com/Teradata/python-driver/blob/master/samples/AGKRInsertSelect.py)            | Demonstrates Insert/Select with Auto-Generated Key Retrieval (AGKR)
 [BatchInsert.py](https://github.com/Teradata/python-driver/blob/master/samples/BatchInsert.py)                      | Demonstrates how to insert a batch of rows
 [BatchInsertCSV.py](https://github.com/Teradata/python-driver/blob/master/samples/BatchInsertCSV.py)                | Demonstrates how to insert a batch of rows from a CSV file
+[BatchInsertJSON.py](https://github.com/Teradata/python-driver/blob/master/samples/BatchInsertJSON.py)              | Demonstrates how to insert a batch of rows from a JSON file
 [BatchInsertParquet.py](https://github.com/Teradata/python-driver/blob/master/samples/BatchInsertParquet.py)        | Demonstrates how to insert a batch of rows from a Parquet file
 [BatchInsPerf.py](https://github.com/Teradata/python-driver/blob/master/samples/BatchInsPerf.py)                    | Measures time to insert one million rows
 [CancelSleep.py](https://github.com/Teradata/python-driver/blob/master/samples/CancelSleep.py)                      | Demonstrates how to use the cancel method to interrupt a query